MatthiasDeToffoli/ConquestAndInfluence/Documentations/GDD.md

 ## Concept
 This game will make you control a character who will have to conquere an area by capturing all it squares and fight an opponant who will try to do same.
 Every square on your side will give you power, if you have more power than your opponent you will can defeat him.
 * For capturing the square a character have to staying on it.
+* Every actions start at the start of a day
 * A square conquered has a level of influence
 	* if a character want capture a square with a level superior to 0, the square will lose his levels one by one.
 	* if the level is superior to the level of the square next to him (not the diagonal) it will influence it and they will be conquered to.